 *This post may contain affiliate links for which I earn commissions.*

-Wired backhaul connects mesh nodes using Ethernet cables, while wireless backhaul relies on Wi-Fi signals between nodes.
-In most multi-floor or structurally dense homes, wired backhaul delivers more consistent stability and predictable throughput because it eliminates inter-node signal loss.
+Wired backhaul (Ethernet connection between nodes) connects mesh nodes using Ethernet cables, while wireless backhaul (node-to-node communication over Wi-Fi) relies on Wi-Fi signals between nodes.
+In most multi-floor or structurally dense homes, wired backhaul delivers more consistent stability and predictable throughput (actual usable speed) because it eliminates inter-node signal loss.
 Wireless backhaul is convenient and sufficient in many wood-frame homes, but its performance depends heavily on placement and structural conditions.
 The right choice depends more on layout and material density than on brand selection.

 Key Takeaways